jsangalang/Genome_Sequencing_Analysis/README.md

 $ conda env create -f pipeline_GATK_2.1.4_conda_env.txt -n pipeline_GATK_2.1.4_V2
 ```
 - Step 2. deploy workflow

+Create a directory for your project, then create soft links to your datasets in the directory DNA_samples.
+Please make sure
+that the name of the files terminated with _0.fastq.gz, _1.fastq.gz or _2.fastq.gz.

 ```
 $ cd /mnt/beegfs/scratch/username/yourprojectdir
 $ mkdir projectname